 3.1.1.
 Capital Asset Pricing Model:

 CAPM is used for the risk-adjusted required rate of return or the cost of capital.
-It is calculated on the basis of β which the relative measure of risk. β shows how much riskier is the investment for a particular firm.
-The firms paying more than the average required rate of return are considered having more risk than the market.
+It is calculated on the basis of β, which is the relative measure of risk. β shows how much riskier the investment is for a particular firm.
+The firms paying more than the average required rate of return are considered to have more risk than the market.

 Required rate = risk-free rate + β( average return on market – risk-free rate)